koalasarelit/902/index.md

         * Could now boot directly to the desktop to avoid tiles if you wished

 ## Upgrade Paths
-    * Two styles of upgrading: Clean install(format desk and start fresh) or updage install(windows os install, but keeps apps and favorites)
+    * Two styles of upgrading: Clean install(format desk and start fresh) or update install (windows os install, but keeps apps and favorites)
         * You can generally only go one version up from where you're in a current spot
         * Windows 10 is the only exception to this rule
                *  Windows Vista         to             Windows 7